 Claims for rent

-Another important rule of New Jersey landlord-tenant law is that a landlord cannot collect rent or any money from you in a lawsuit to evict you under the Anti-Eviction Act.
-A successful suit for eviction can only give the landlord possession of the rental property.
+Another important rule of New Jersey landlord tenant law is that a landlord cannot collect rent or any money from you in a lawsuit to evict you under the Anti-Eviction Act unless you voluntarily agree to pay to rent so you can stay.
+But if you already leave or have left, a successful suit for eviction can only give the landlord possession of the rental property.
 It cannot be combined with a claim for money.
 In order to sue you for rent because you broke your lease, or for damage to the apartment, the landlord must file a separate complaint for money damages, usually in Small Claims Court.

 If your landlord refuses to make needed repairs to your apartment, you can move out before the lease ends and still not be held responsible for rent for the time left on the lease.
-It is important to have proof of the bad conditions.
+It is important to have proof that the conditions are very bad.
 You can show proof by having a building inspection done and taking pictures before you move out.
 In this situation, the law holds the landlord responsible for breaking the lease by failing to fulfill his or her duty to provide you with safe and decent housing.
 This is called constructive eviction.
-Please read Your Right to Safe and Decent Housing section for an explanation of a landlord’s duty to maintain housing in good condition.
+Please read Your Right to Safe and Decent Housing for an explanation of a landlord's duty to maintain housing in good condition.

 There are certain rules that apply for a constructive eviction:

-If you move because of bad conditions before your lease ends, your landlord may sue you for rent for the time left on the lease.
+- If you move because of bad conditions before your lease ends, your landlord may sue you for rent for the time left on the lease.
 The landlord will almost certainly refuse to return your security deposit.
 You may find yourself in court either because the landlord has sued you for back rent or because you are suing the landlord for the return of your security deposit.
 Whether you win or lose in court will depend on how serious the judge believes the conditions were that you claim forced you to move.
-Judges usually allow a tenant to break the lease only when very serious conditions exist, such as no heat, no water, a broken toilet, a broken elevator, flooding, or excessive and constant disturbances.
+Judges usually allow a tenant to break the lease only when very serious conditions exist, such as no heat, no water, a broken toilet, a broken elevator if you have trouble walking, flooding, or excessive and constant disturbances.

-Death or disability of a tenant or a tenant’s spouse
+Death of a tenant or a tenant's spouse

-The law recognizes that death or serious illness often requires households to search for less expensive housing, including moving in with other family members.
-The law provides that any lease for one year or more may be ended before it expires if the tenant or the tenant’s spouse dies.
-The landlord must be given written notice of the lease termination by the tenant or the tenant’s executor or administrator, or the surviving spouse if the names of both spouses are on the lease.
-The lease termination becomes valid 40 days after the landlord receives written notice if (1) the rent owed up to that point has been paid; (2) the property is vacated at least five working days before the 40th day; and (3) the tenant’s lease does not prohibit early termination upon the tenant’s death.
+The law provides that any lease for one year or more may be ended before it expires if the tenant or the tenant's spouse dies.
+The landlord must be given written notice of the lease termination by the tenant's executor or administrator, or the surviving spouse if the names of both spouses are on the lease.
+The lease termination becomes valid 40 days after the landlord receives written notice if (1) the rent owed up to that point has been paid; (2) the property is vacated at least five working days before the 40th day; and (3) the tenant's lease does not prohibit early termination upon the tenant's death.
 Cite: N.J.S.A.
-46:8-9.2.
+46:8-9.1.

 Tenant illness or accident

-Any lease for one or more years may be ended before it expires if the tenant or the tenant’s spouse becomes disabled due to an illness or accident.
-In such a case, the tenant or spouse must notify the landlord on a disability form available from the New Jersey Department of Community Affairs.
-Call 1-609-633-6606 to request a copy.
-The form requires (1) a certification of a treating doctor that the tenant or spouse is unable to continue to work; (2) proof of loss of income; and (3) proof that any pension, insurance, or other assistance to which the tenant or spouse is entitled is not enough to pay the rent, even when added with other income.
+Any lease for one or more years may be ended before it expires if the tenant or the tenant's spouse becomes disabled due to an illness or accident.
+In such a case, the tenant or spouse must notify the landlord with the following information: (1) a certification of a treating doctor that the tenant or spouse is unable to continue to work; (2) proof of loss of income; and (3) proof that any pension, insurance, or other assistance to which the tenant or spouse is entitled is not enough to pay the rent, even when added with other income.
 The lease termination becomes effective 40 days after the landlord receives the written notice.
 The property must also be vacated and possession returned to the landlord at least five days before the 40th day.
 Cite: N.J.S.A.
-46:8-9.1.
+46:8-9.2(a).